zhanghaoyang0/DGAT-onco/README.md

 ## maf_to_vcf.py
 This script generate a VCF of missense mutations from a MAF file

-usage: python3 maf_to_vcf.py input_file output_file
+Usage: python3 maf_to_vcf.py input_file output_file
 "input_file": passing a address of inpute file
 "output_file": passing a address of output file
-example: python3 maf_to_vcf.py data/BRCA.maf ./BRCA.vcf
+Example: python3 maf_to_vcf.py data/BRCA.maf ./BRCA.vcf

 The MAF is like:
 Hugo_Symbol	Entrez_Gene_Id	Center	NCBI_Build	Chromosome	...